Karen Travers joined ABC News in 2000 and is a Washington-based correspondent.

 Since joining ABC News as an intern, Travers has extensively covered Washington and national politics, including four presidential campaign seasons and the Obama and Bush Administrations, traveling to 49 states and more than 60 countries.
 She has reported on the ground in key battleground states, covering primaries and caucuses; Republican and Democratic conventions and presidential debates in every election cycle since 2004.

-Travers was there for President Trump’s historic first trip abroad in May 2017 and his trip to Asia in November 2017.
-She reported live from the 2013 government shutdown, the mass shooting at Washington’s Navy Yard, the Amtrak derailment in Philadelphia the grand jury decision in Ferguson, the Baltimore riots and many major Supreme Court arguments and decisions.
+She reported live from the 2013 and 2019 government shutdowns, the mass shooting at Washington’s Navy Yard, the Amtrak derailment in Philadelphia the grand jury decision in Ferguson, the Baltimore riots and many major Supreme Court arguments and decisions.

 From December 2004 through June 2007, before joining ABC News' political unit, Travers worked as a White House producer covering the Bush Administration.
 At the White House, she was responsible for ABC News' editorial coverage and planning for events, speeches and breaking news.
 During this time, Travers traveled to Iraq and Bahrain on a military embed and produced exclusive reports onboard the USS Eisenhower in the North Arabian Sea.
 She also spent a month as a producer in ABC News' Baghdad bureau.